 Typically the native 's dominant parent, usually the mother, also lacked boundary consciousness .
 The dominant parent may have felt free to project their own feelings and perceptions upon the child. the native replicates this emotional habit in the process of raising their own children.

 One's own relationship with one's parents becomes highly complicated, particularly when the parents also have 'nodal moons'

 Life with a Rahu/Chandra person can easily become a soap opera.
 Chandra-yuti-Rahu generates a deep need for intensely needy (Chandra), reactive, and volatile relationships with emotional intimates (parents, children, lovers) that is never satisfied (Rahu).

 One may feel emotional need for risk-driven excitement.
 The excitement producer = Rahu, whose ambition drives The preposterous but rapid quest for higher privilege (Rahu).
 The cycle cannot be fully satisfied; the kamakaraka's desire recycles in perpetuity.

-Unfortunately due to the Obsessive-compulsive nature of "get it now" Rahu , the cycle is rarely broken by mature consciousness.
+Unfortunately due to the bbsessive-compulsive ambitions of get it now Rahu , the cycle is rarely broken by mature consciousness.

 In extreme cases involving Shani, Kuja, or temporal papa-graha, the mother may be so addicted to invasive control that the natural maturing separation of her children is perceived as a threat to her survival.